skip to Main Content

 The Land Stewardship Workshop for Small Acreages is an annual event hosted by Madison CD, Ruby Valley CD, MSU Extension, and MT Natural Resources Conservation Service, to bring together key agencies and land use professionals to speak on topics relevant to small acreage landowners in Madison County.
 It will also provide an introduction to agencies/professionals who can act as a resource in the future.
 The workshop’s presentation topics are based on frequently asked questions and will aim to give folks a better understanding of Best Management Practices, as well as, the permitting and laws associated with land management.

-In 2023, the workshop will take place on October 3rd at Alder Fire Hall from 3pm-5pm.
+In 2024, the workshop will take place on October 9th at the Madison County Admin Building in Virginia City from 5pm-7pm.
 The topics covered will be: